Committee on Theater and Performance Studies Joint PhD Program

 The program consists of four main components: course work, the preparation of oral fields examinations, a joint PhD dissertation, and teaching.
 Compared to single degree programs, we expect the joint degree to involve up to an additional year of coursework.
 See the Doctoral degree Requirements page for more detailed information.

-Graduate students already enrolled in PhD programs in partnering departments at the University of Chicago who wish to pursue a joint degree in TAPS may apply to do so by completing the Application to Affiliate with TAPS form.
-Prospective students wishing to begin graduate studies in Autumn 2022 or after should apply to a partnering department and indicate their interest in the TAPS joint program.
+Graduate students already enrolled in PhD programs in partnering departments at the University of Chicago who wish to pursue a joint degree in TAPS may apply to do so by consulting with the Assistant Dean of Students, Admissions, completing the Application to Affiliate with TAPS form, and consulting with the TAPS DGS.
+Prospective students wishing to begin graduate studies in Autumn 2024 or after should apply to a partnering department and indicate their interest in the TAPS joint program.
 See the Prospective Graduate Students page for more information.